lephleg/nano-node-docker/readme.md

 Just add the `-f` flag to your installer command:

 ```
-$ sudo ./setup.sh -f
+$ sudo ./setup.sh -t v21.3 -f
 ```
 **WARNING: You are strongly adviced to BACKUP your wallet seed before trying to fast-sync an existing node.**

-### **Install with a different NANO node image**
+### **Install with a specific NANO node image**

-In some cases (like in the BETA network) you may want to use a different Docker image tag for your node, other than the default "latest":
+From v4.4 onwards, the Nano node image tag argument is required.
+Please avoid using the `:latest` tag as it is [decomissioned by the Nano Foundation](https://github.com/nanocurrency/nano-node/issues/3182) repositories and it won't be updated anymore.

 ```
-$ sudo ./setup.sh -t V16.0RC2
+$ sudo ./setup.sh -t v21.3
 ```

 **Note:** For the mainnet, you are **strongly advised** to stick with the "latest" image tag.
 Do otherwise, only if instructed by the NANO core team.